Marslevelsafety/Dechapon25/README.md

 Rust

-A working C/C++ build environment
+A functional C/C++ build environment

 A compatible Python development environment

-The easiest way to install Rust is through rustup.
+The recommended method for installing Rust is rustup.

 Docker

-You can run SQL linting in a containerized environment when Docker is preferred.
+SQL linting can be run in a containerized environment when Docker is preferred.

 Example:

 docker run --rm -v "$PWD:/workspace" -w /workspace sqlfluff/sqlfluff lint test.sql --dialect ansi

-For production environments, always use an explicitly selected and reviewed image version rather than relying blindly on a mutable latest tag.
+For production environments, use an explicitly selected and reviewed image version rather than relying on a mutable latest tag.

 Documentation